Dari-OS/sector/README.md

 > [!WARNING]
 > Be careful!
 > [**Zero Sized**](https://doc.rust-lang.org/nomicon/exotic-sizes.html) Types are treated differently by each state.
-> Refer to the specific documentation of each state
+> Refer to the specific documentation of each state to get more information.

 [`Normal`]: ./src/states/normal.rs#L7
 [`Dynamic`]: ./src/states/dynamic.rs#L7